advanced-computing/chicken_egg/README.md

 [] set up API for VITL data
 [] set up API for egg prices from BLS (clickable link) [] set up API for Wild Bird data
-[x] compile data onto two dataframes: one for time-series/national data and the other for geographical data [x] add geospatial data for visualizations
+[] find additional dataset for consumption that can be used to calculate demand elasticity over time at the national level [x] compile data onto two dataframes: one for time-series/national data and the other for geographical data [x] add geospatial data for visualizations
 [x] clean Cal-Main food price data